H-alpha as a Tracer of Star Formation in the SPHINX Cosmological Simulations: Methods

+We post-process the line and continuum radiation, subject to absorption and scattering by dust, using the radiative transfer code \rascas{} \citep{Michel-Dansac2020}.
+Dust is assigned to the gas cells using the Small Magellanic Cloud (SMC) dust model from \citet{Laursen2009}.
+We note that the dust attenuation curve at high redshifts likely has a steeper slope than the SMC slope \citep[e.g.,][]{Shivaei2025,Markov2025}, possibly due to changes in the dust grain properties.
+Next, 200,000 photon packets are probabilistically distributed to the gas cells, with the initial wavelengths placed at the line centers, thermally broadened, and shifted according to the bulk velocity of the cell.
+Likewise, 200,000 photon packets are probabilistically distributed to the star particles (gas cells) based on the luminosities of the stellar (nebular) continuum at the line centers.
+The observed line luminosities and equivalent widths are then obtained by computing the escape fractions of each component (for details, see \citealp{Katz2023}).

-SPDRv1 only includes \sphinxtwenty{} galaxies with $\mathrm{SFR}_{10} \geq 0.3$~M$_{\odot}$~yr$^{-1}$, thus excluding objects that are likely too faint to be observed with \jwst{} \citep{Katz2023}.
-However, an SFR cut leads to incompleteness in the \sfrvsha{} relation at low luminosities which can bias our results.
-Therefore, we limit our selection of galaxies from SPDRv1 to those that have an observed \ha{} luminosity (\lumhaobs{}) greater than $\lumhaobs{} = 1.8 \times 10^{41}$~erg~s$^{-1}$.
-This limit is motivated by the recent \ha{} LF measurements from \jwst{} NIRCam/grism that reach similar luminosities at the faint end \citep[e.g.,][]{Fu25}.
-Crucially, this selection yields a complete \ha{}-emitter sample, which we check by running \rascas{} on all \sphinxtwenty{} haloes whose \textit{intrinsic} \ha{} luminosity (\lumhaint{}) exceeds the luminosity cut.
+Due to the computation time and data storage limitations, SPDRv1 only includes \sphinxtwenty{} galaxies with $\mathrm{SFR}_{10} \geq 0.3$~M$_{\odot}$~yr$^{-1}$, where $\mathrm{SFR}_{10}$ is the SFR averaged over $t=10$~Myr.
+This excludes objects that are likely too faint to be observed with \jwst{} \citep{Katz2023}, unless lensing is considered \citep[e.g.,][]{Bezanson2024,Naidu24}.
+However, an SFR cut also leads to an incompleteness in the \sfrvsha{} relation at low luminosities, which can bias our results.
+We therefore limit our selection of galaxies from SPDRv1 to those with an observed \ha{} luminosity (\lumhaobs{}) greater than $\lumhaobs{} = 1.8 \times 10^{41}$~erg~s$^{-1}$ (here, we use the simulation-based luminosities calculated as described above).
+This value is motivated by the recent \ha{} LF measurements from \jwst{} NIRCam/grism, which reach similar luminosities at the faint end \citep[e.g.,][]{Fu25}.
+Crucially, this selection yields a complete \ha{}-emitter sample, which we check by running \rascas{} on all \sphinxtwenty{} halos whose intrinsic \ha{} luminosity (\lumhaint{}) exceeds the luminosity cut.
 We also try $\lumhaobs{} > 1.0 \times 10^{41}$~erg~s$^{-1}$ and $\lumhaobs{} > 3.0 \times 10^{41}$~erg~s$^{-1}$ cuts, finding little impact on our results.
 With this additional luminosity cut, our final sample comprises $N=63$, 66, 48, 36, 22, 17, and 13 galaxies at $z = 4.64$, 5, 6, 7, 8, 9, and 10, respectively, with a total of $N=265$ galaxies.